Dahlia: Description

-Dahlias are perennial plants with tuberous roots, though they are grown as annuals in some regions with cold winters.
+Dahlias are perennial plants with tuberous roots.
+They are not frost hardy, and require protection from frost if grown in regions with cold winters.
 While some have herbaceous stems, others have stems which lignify in the absence of secondary tissue and resprout following winter dormancy, allowing further seasons of growth.
-As a member of the Asteraceae, the dahlia has a flower head that is actually a composite (hence the older name Compositae) with both central disc florets and surrounding ray florets.
-Each floret is a flower in its own right, but is often incorrectly described as a petal, particularly by horticulturists.
-The modern name Asteraceae refers to the appearance of a star with surrounding rays.
+As members of the family Asteraceae, dahlias have composite flower heads called capitula that are composed of multiple florets arranged in a central disc with surrounding petal-like rays.
+Each floret is a flower in its own right.
+The modern name Asteraceae comes from the type genus Aster and the Ancient Greek word for "star", referring to the appearance of a star with surrounding rays.